Happy-clo/Folia/README.md

 The fork is based off of PaperMC's fork example found [here](https://github.com/PaperMC/paperweight-examples).
 As such, it contains modifications to it in this project, please see the repository for license information of modified files.
+> [!CAUTION]
+> This branch is only for personal development, study and research.
+Please do not use any attachments directly.
+The author is not responsible for any problems with the source attachments.
 # Statement

 > [!CAUTION]